 Leverage The Internet to Gain New Customers

-Most of us have been "on the net" for over a couple of decades, some even longer.
+Most of us have been "on the net" for more than a couple of decades, some even longer.
 Twenty years is not a very long period of time, unless you are only 16 years old and then it is more than a lifetime!
-The Internet and it's usefulness have come a long way in a very short period of time.
+The internet and its usefulness have come a long way in a very short period of time.
 Isn't it time you started to really take advantage of everything it has to offer?

 Now there are many other benefits of LinkedIn that we don't have room here to cover in detail, but these are some ideas: